-To start a CLI session with dpccli, the network proxy dpcproxy must be running, either on the managing console or a central network proxy system.
-However, by default you should not have to do anything for the network proxy to be running, because the ISM installation installs the network proxy and sets it up for automatic start upon reboot.
-See page 47 for details on the network proxy.
+To start an Intel® Command Line Interface session with dpccli, the network proxy dpcproxy must be running, either on the managing console or a central network proxy system.
+However, by default you should not have to do anything for the network proxy to be running, because the installation program installs the network proxy and sets it up for automatic start upon reboot.
+See page 49 for details on the network proxy.

-Using Windows Command Prompt
+Using Windows Operating System Command Prompt

-To connect to the server in Platform Control Mode and use CLI commands:
+To connect to the server in Platform Control Mode and use Intel® Command Line Interface commands:

-- 1. Enter the dpccli command and provide any command-line options (see page 15). - 2.
+- 1. Enter the dpccli command and provide any command-line options (see page 17). - 2.
 At the "Server:" prompt provide the IP Address or DNS Name of the server to which you want to connect. - 3.
-Provide the IPMI username and password for the target system. - 4.
-After authentication is performed, you will see a login successful message and the dpccli> prompt.
-You can now enter CLI commands.
+Provide the BMC username and password for the target system.